 The RealWealth Difference: How We Vet for Member Success

-We’ve been in the turnkey investing space for so long that we’ve developed a rigorous process for vetting new turnkey real estate sales and management companies, allowing our members to stress less about purchasing and avoid real estate scams.
+We’ve been in the turnkey investing space for so long that we’ve developed a rigorous process for vetting new turnkey real estate sales and management companies, allowing our investors to stress less about purchasing and avoid real estate scams.

 - Rehabs or new-build projects